-Currently reading: DS 8 fastback to underpin brand's hopes of sales revival
+Currently reading: Slippery new DS 8 fastback to offer 466 miles of range

 New luxury range-topper set to follow styling lead of SM Tribute concept

-The new DS 8 will be launched next year as a segment-straddling luxury flagship charged with reinvigorating the French premium brand and kickstarting its electric era.
+The segment-straddling luxury flagship will be charged with reinvigorating the French premium brand and kick-starting its electric era.

-The high-riding fastback will spearhead a totally overhauled line-up for DS, which is working to electrify each of its cars and increase its share of the market, 10 years on from its foundation as a stand-alone brand.
+It will spearhead a totally overhauled line-up for DS, which is working to electrify each of its cars and increase its share of the market, a decade on from its foundation as a stand-alone brand.

 The new range-topper has been conceived as a replacement for today’s DS 9 saloon and will arrive at a crucial moment for the marque, which is still struggling to get a foothold in the European market.